 Bayleaf was able to accomplish this through a careful mapping and content model plan to efficiently execute a programmatic migration.
 The entire section was successfully migrated with no loss of content or linking.

 Static content pages were manually managed by the content team, as they required internal review and revision to align with the new IA.
 After consideration and research, Bayleaf determined that content from external data sources would best be handled via a scheduled synchronization process, with placeholder items created within Sitecore.
 This would improve search speed while maintaining the existing information structures.

-The net effect of searching synchronized placeholders within Sitecore (instead of external resources) is the almost instantaneous search results delivered, providing an experience users have come to expect.
+The net effect of searching synchronized placeholders within Sitecore (instead of external resources) is the almost instantaneous search results delivered, providing the experience users have come to expect.

-Another search enhancement was the of implementation of facets, which allow users to drill down into deeper content, like an ecommerce site that allows users to make progressive choices for narrower results.
-Working with BCSC to develop a robust taxonomy, and creating auto tagging for distinct content types, the facets implemented are unique to the Commission and can be updated through Sitecore as the terms evolve.
+Another search enhancement was the implementation of facets, which allow users to drill down into deeper content, like an e-commerce site that allows users to make progressive choices for narrower results.
+Working with BCSC to develop a robust taxonomy, and creating auto-tagging for distinct content types, the facets implemented are unique to the Commission and can be updated through Sitecore as the terms evolve.

 For more on this project please see view our case study on Search and Managed Services